pgpartman/pg_partman/doc/pg_partman.md

     - Sets whether to inherit the ownership/privileges of the parent table to all child tables.
 Defaults to false and should only be necessary if you need direct access to child tables, by-passing the parent table.
   - `constraint_valid`
     - Boolean value that allows the additional constraints that pg_partman can manage for you to be created as NOT VALID.
 See "Constraint Exclusion" section at the beginning for more details on these constraints.
 This can allow maintenance to run much quicker on large partition sets since the existing data is not validated before additing the constraint.
 Newly inserted data is validated, so this is a perfectly safe option to set for data integrity.
 Note that constraint exclusion WILL NOT work until the constraints are validated.
 Defaults to true so that constraints are created as VALID.
 Set to false to set new constraints as NOT VALID.
-  - `subscription_refresh`
-    - Name of a logical replication subscription to refresh when maintenance runs.
-If the partition set is subscribed to a publication that will be adding/removing tables and you need your partition set to be aware of these changes, you must name that subscription with this option.
-Otherwise the subscription will never become aware of the new tables added to the publisher unless you are refreshing the subscription via some other means.
-See the PG documentation for ALTER SUBSCRIPTION for more info on refreshing subscriptions - https://www.postgresql.org/docs/current/sql-altersubscription.html
  - `ignore_default_data`
     - By default, maintenance will ignore data in the default table when determining whether a new child table should be made.
 This means that if data is in the default and new child table would contain that data, an error will be thrown.
 If you need maintenance to acknowledge data in the default to fix a maintenance issue, this can be set to false.
 Note this can cause gaps in child table coverage, which can made data going into the default even worse, so it should not be left enabled once maintenance issues have been fixed.
  - `maintenance_order`